rashidis/bio_based_detectability/README.md

 ## Results

-Our model achieves the following performance on the 18 sample backgrounds:
+Our model achieves the following performance on the 18 sample backgrounds in figure 3 of the main paper:
 | Model name         |       MSE       |         SE     |
 | ------------------ |---------------- | -------------- |
 | Alexnet + Log.
 Res.|      0.0978     |      0.0015    |